thinkdatascience/thinkdatascience.github.io/_posts/2020-12-14-Multicollinearity&VIF.md

 ## Multicollinearity

 Multicollinearity occurs when two or more variables in a dataset are correlated with others.
 In simpler words, one predictor variable can be used to predict the other.
-This creates problem when we fit linear regression model and interpret the results.
+This creates a problem when we fit the linear regression model and interpret the results.

 ![upload-image](/assets/img/sample/Multicollinearity.webp)

-Most important assumption of Regression analysis is that each variable should be independent and must contribute to the model.
-If a multicollinearity or degree of corrleation is high between variables in the data, then the assumption of linear regression gets violated.
+The most important assumption of Regression analysis is that each variable should be independent and must contribute to the model.
+If multicollinearity or degree of correlation is high between variables in the data, then the assumption of linear regression gets violated.
 This needs to be taken care of before fitting a model.

-For example, person's height and weight can be the correlated features in dataset.
+For example, a person's height and weight can be the correlated features in the dataset.

 There are two types of multicollinearity:

-- Structural Multicollinearity: This type of multicollinearity is actually not present in the data.
-Rather it occurs when we create a new feature from other feature.
+- Structural Multicollinearity: This type of multicollinearity is not present in the data.
+Rather it occurs when we create a new feature from another feature.
 For example, creating the feature x<sup>2</sup> from the feature x.

 - Data Multicollinearity: This type of multicollinearity is already present in the dataset rather than we create a situation of multicollinearity.
-For example, when we compute correlation coefficients, and we come to have correated features.
+For example, when we compute correlation coefficients, and we come to have correlated features.

 ## What Problems Do Multicollinearity Cause?